 Dear Ms. Tranmer,

-I understand that scheduling will be a big part of the Future Films position being filled, and I have carried out this same duty during two of my previous film administration roles.
+I understand that scheduling will be a big part of the role, and I have carried out this same duty during two of my previous films.
 Making sure that 150 people know what they should be doing and where they need to be at any time is no simple matter.
-On my last performance appraisal, 97% of my colleagues rated my organization skills as “excellent.”
+On my last appraisal, 97% of my colleagues rated my organization skills as “excellent.”

-An appreciation of cultural differences is critical for any international production.
-Having worked in over 25 countries, I understand that doing things “differently” will often work when your environment is different.
+An appreciation of cultural differences is critical for any international production and having worked in over 25 countries, I understand that doing things “differently” will often work when your environment is different.

-I can’t wait for a chance to learn more about your production plans, and would welcome the opportunity of an interview to outline how my administrative leadership can make a difference — perhaps in some surprising ways.
+I can’t wait for a chance to understand more about your production plans and would love the opportunity of an interview to outline how my administrative leadership can make a difference – in some surprising ways.

 Sincerely,